hyperledger/besu-docs/CONTRIBUTING.md

 Welcome to the **Hyperledger Besu documentation** repository!
 The following are links to a set of guidelines for contributing to this repo.
 These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgement, and feel free to propose changes to this document in a pull request.

 * [Hyperledger Besu documentation](http://besu.hyperledger.org/)